-9.2.
-Changes from draft-ietf-sipcore-dns-dual-stack-02 to draft-ietfsipcore-dns-dual-stack-03 wording is what was intended in 3263, but the existing wording either does not say that or says it in a way that is easily misunderstood.
+8.3.
+Changes from draft-ietf-sipcore-dns-dual-stack-02 to draft-ietf- sipcore-dns-dual-stack-03

 Described the relationship to RFC 3263 as "update", since the existing wording in 3263 is not what we want.
-Arguably, the new
+Arguably, the new wording is what was intended in 3263, but the existing wording either does not say that or says it in a way that is easily misunderstood.